miurla/morphic/README.md

 # Tavily API Key retrieved here: https://app.tavily.com/home
 TAVILY_API_KEY=[YOUR_TAVILY_API_KEY]

+# Only writers can set a specific model.
+It must be compatible with the OpenAI API.
+# USE_SPECIFIC_API_FOR_WRITER=true
+# SPECIFIC_API_BASE=
+# SPECIFIC_API_KEY=
+# SPECIFIC_API_MODEL=
 ```

 **Note: This project focuses on Generative UI and requires complex output from LLMs.
 Currently, it's assumed that the official OpenAI models will be used.
-Although it is possible to set up other models, if you use an OpenAI-compatible model, please do so at your own risk.**
+Although it's possible to set up other models, if you use an OpenAI-compatible model, but we don't guarantee that it'll work. **

 ### 4. Run app locally